 Governmental funds are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Under this method, revenues are recognized when measurable and available.
-The School District considers all revenues reported in the governmental funds to be available if they are collected within 60 days after year-end.
-The School District considers all intergovernmental revenues to be available if they are collected within 60 days after year-end.
-Property taxes, sales taxes and interest are considered to be susceptible to accrual.
-Expenditures are recorded when the related fund liability is incurred.
+The School District considers all revenues reported in the governmental funds to be available if they are collected within sixty days after year-end.
+The School District considers all intergovernmental revenues to be available if they are collected within 120 days after year-end.
+Property taxes, sales taxes, and interest are considered to be susceptible to accrual.
+Expenditures are recorded when the related fund liability is incurred, except for principal and interest on general long-term debt, which are recognized as expenditures to the extent they have matured.
 Capital asset acquisitions are reported as expenditures in governmental funds.
 Proceeds of general long-term liabilities and acquisitions under capital leases are reported as other financing sources.

 The School District funds certain programs by a combination of specific cost-reimbursement grants, categorical grants, and general revenues.
-Thus, when program costs are incurred, there are both restricted and unrestricted net assets available to finance the program.
+Thus, when program costs are incurred, there are both restricted and unrestricted resources available to finance the program.
 It is the School District's policy to first apply grant resources to such programs, followed by cost-reimbursement grants, then general revenues.